-In this first course, students build foundation knowledge, core development skills, and practices needed to develop programs for embedded and real-time systems.
-Code examples are provided during instruction with the goal of developing complete a bare-metal program by the student at the end of the course.
-Students will gain hands-on experience in debugging techniques and embedded debugging techniques using a hardware JTAG based debug interface as well as leveraging and utilizing open source embedded development tools used throughout the certificate program.
-The language for the course is C and ARM assembly.
+In the first course, you'll build foundational knowledge, core development skills and the practices needed to develop programs for embedded and real-time systems.
+We'll provide code examples during instruction with the goal of helping you develop a complete bare-metal program by the end of the course.
+You'll gain hands-on experience in embedded programming and debugging techniques using a hardware with JTAG-based debug interface.
+The languages for the course are C and ARM assembly.

-- Introduction to computer architecture and hardware concepts from a software perspective
+- Introductory computer architecture and hardware concepts from a software perspective

-The purchase of a development kit is required for this course.
-See the Cost Details section of the certificate page for more information.
+Students must purchase a development kit for this course.
+See the cost details section of the certificate page for more information.